Apple's 2020 was all about what's under the hood

 Apple adds much-requested features to iPhones

-Every year, Apple typically offers new software to go with its newest iPhones, iPads and Mac computers.
+Every year, Apple typically offers new software to go with its newest iPhones, iPads and Macs.
 The new iterations of iOS, iPadOS and MacOS, as they're called, are offered for free to people with devices going back several years as well.

 Apple reworks its computer software

-Apple also changed the design of MacOS, this year called Big Sur, making it look more like its iPhones with more colorful icons, similar settings programs and similar improvements to its Messages app as the one for the iPhone.
-Apple also said Big Sur works with both older-style Intel-powered Macs and new M1-powered Macs, and that many of the programs that run on the older computers will easily run on the new ones too.
+Apple also changed the design of MacOS, this year called Big Sur, making it look more like what you see on iPhones, with more colorful icons, similar settings programs and similar improvements to its Messages app as the one for the iPhone.
+Apple also said Big Sur works with both older Intel-powered Macs and new M1-powered Macs, and that many of the programs that run on the older computers will easily run on the new ones too.

 Apple expands subscriptions